 - Toss together with your hands and make sure everything is coated in oil.

-- Put in the oven and roast until very soft (mine took about an hour).
+Put in the oven and roast until very soft and starting to colour (mine took about an hour).

 - Remove the vegetables from the oven and put them all in a blender making sure you pour in any remaining juices/oil too.